Abruzzo: Fascism and World War II

 During the Italian fascism period, Pescara became an important center for its homonymous port, tourism, and trade.
 With the Second World War, Abruzzo was on the Gustav Line, part of the German Winter Line.
 One of the most brutal battles was the Battle of Ortona.
 Abruzzo was the location of two prisoner-of-war camps, Campo 21 in Chieti, and Campo 78 in Sulmona.
-The Sulmona camp also served as a POW camp in World War I; much of the facility is still intact and attracts tourists.
+The Sulmona camp had also served as a POW camp in World War I; much of the facility is still intact and attracts tourists.

 Italian Republic

-Despite the high level of destruction and victims caused by the Second World War, there was remarkable development in the second half of the 20th century, which particularly favored Fucino and Adriatic coastal areas.
+Administrative buildings of INFN's Gran Sasso underground research center and highway A24 near Assergi, L'Aquila.